ghc-proposals/ghc-proposals/README.rst

       they may withdraw the Proposal at any time by closing the Pull Request.

       * `≡ List of withdrawal proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aclosed+is%3Apr+label%3A%22Needs+revision%22>`__

+   C) **Action**: Abandon proposal.

+      If a proposal sees no activity for along time (more than half a year), it might be marked as “Dormant”, and eventually closed.

+      * `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Dormant%22>`__

+      At any time the proposer, or someone else can revive the proposal by picking up the discussion (and possibly asking the secretary to remove the "Dormant" tag).

 .. _committee-discussion: